 I had once watched a tutorial of a woman saying she always uses colored pencils on her watercolors to help refine edges or punch up the color, and I thought I would test this approach someday, but that “someday” actually ended up being on this mixed media portrait.
 Admittedly, I had not intended for any color pencil usage, but the thought came to me at the very last minute because even though the added layers of gouache had significantly improved the look of the background, I still felt something was kind of missing.
 That’s when I remembered that one tutorial and thought maybe the colored pencil may work out great and help add even more depth and texture.
 And man, I was and still am so happy I made that last-minute, whimsical creative decision!
 I feel adding the colored pencil in a transitioning way across the subject’s backdrop was the cherry on the icing to this piece.
 Sometimes, experiments don’t work out as well but this one produced a beautiful outcome.
 Adding the colored pencil was, in fact, what helped me to finally feel like the piece was truly done.

-This requires an artist to possess the ability to roll with the creative punches, so to speak, and therefore be fluid and willing to pivot towards new ideas along the way, in real-time.
+This requires one/you (and me!) to possess the ability to roll with the creative punches, so to speak, and therefore be fluid and willing to pivot towards new ideas along the way, in real-time.